nconghau/ipafree/README.md

-# 🌐 English-Vietnamese Translator & IPA ✨
+# 🌐 IPA Free — English-Vietnamese Translator & IPA ✨
 **Version:** 1.0.0

 A simple, fast, and free translation tool built with **HTML**, **Tailwind CSS**, and **JavaScript**.